stevemiles70/Acronis-Teknov8-AzureDR-EvalGuide-Draft01/README.md

 #### 1. Create Protection Plan

-//Content to be aded here...//

 Now that the *Acronis agent* has been isntalled on the Azure VM to be protected, and shows under *All devices* of the *Devices section* of the Acronis Cyber Cloud pirtal, you are now ready to create a **Protection plan**.

        //Add Acronis portal Image here...//

 The following URL provides a step by step demo of Creating the First Protection Plan: https://www.youtube.com/watch?v=AcgIMh0qdK8

+//Additional content can be aded here...//

 #### 2. Create Recovery Point